Water Mission Contact: Gregg Dinino

 Sphere Standards stipulate the minimum volume of water required for drinking and domestic hygiene per household in a disaster is two gallons (7.5 liters) per person per day.
 Water Mission is actively working to coordinate efforts with local government authorities and other aid organizations in Morocco to exceed these disaster relief standards.

 Water Mission has more than 20 years of experience responding to natural disasters and humanitarian crises with immediate and long-term safe water solutions.
 For example, Water Mission responded to the earthquakes in Turkey, flooding in Pakistan, the cholera outbreak in Malawi, and an ongoing response in Ukraine in the last year.
 Water Mission’s global operations have served more than 8 million people since 2001.

 Click here to learn more about our disaster response following the catastrophic earthquake.

 About Water Mission

-Water Mission is a nonprofit Christian engineering organization that designs, builds, and implements safe water, sanitation, and hygiene (WASH) solutions for people in developing countries and disaster areas.
-Since 2001, Water Mission has used innovative technology and engineering expertise to provide access to safe water for nearly 7 million people in 57 countries.
-Water Mission has over 400 staff members working in its headquarters and around the world in permanent country programs located in Africa, Asia, North, South and Central America, and the Caribbean.
-Notably, Charity Navigator has awarded Water Mission its top four-star rating 14 years in a row, a distinction shared by less than 1% of the charities rated by the organization.
-To learn more, visit watermission.org, Facebook, LinkedIn, Instagram, or Twitter.
+Water Mission is a Christian engineering nonprofit that builds sustainable safe water solutions for people in developing countries, refugee camps, and disaster areas.
+Since 2001, Water Mission has served more than 8 million people in 60 countries, sharing safe water and the message of God’s love.
+Water Mission’s global headquarters is in North Charleston, SC, and the organization has more than 400 staff members based in Africa; Asia; North, South, and Central America; and the Caribbean.
+Charity Navigator has awarded Water Mission its top four-star rating 15 years in a row, a distinction shared by less than 1% of the charities rated by the organization.
+To learn more, visit watermission.org, Facebook, LinkedIn, Instagram, YouTube, or Twitter.